q1zZu/q1zZ-DiscordRewards/README.md

+> 📌 This plugin will will be rewrited soon!

 # About the plugin
 - **q1zZ-DiscordRewards** is a plugin that allows players to receive rewards for joining a discord server.
 # Features